Saiuz/Alexa-Reservations/DevNotes.md

 *Issues found during data conversion*
 Need to tighten up logic around firm and guest on res form and room names for bus res.
 There are a lot of business reservations that are using guests without firm while the correct guest exists.
 Should never be able to add a new guest from the res form without a firm when the res has a firm.

-Update name virtual property of the guest model.
+**DONE** Update name virtual property of the guest model.
 If first name is missing, names in reservations have 'undefined' as first names.
-DONE

 Note updating guest names need to update reservations with the guest name if they are still open.

+Many group business reservations require one bill instead of individual bills.
+Currently Carola converts them to travel group reservations.

+Conversion tasks (to MongoDB) that still need to be done:
+1)